-This course will operate as an advanced-level readings seminar.
+This course is an advanced-level readings seminar.
 Students will read some of the more influential secondary literature on the social and cultural history of modern China.
 Students will be required to read at least one monograph each week and provide written and oral presentations on the readings.
-Prerequisite: Instructor permission required
+Prerequisite: Instructor permission.

-HIS-499T.4 Reading Seminar: Society and Culture in Modern Japan
+HIS-499T.4 Reading Seminar: Society and Culture in Modern Japan 2 credits

-This course will operate as an advanced-level readings seminar.
+This course is an advanced-level readings seminar.
 Students will read some of the more influential secondary literature on the social and cultural history of Japan from the Edo period through the early twentieth century.
 Students will be required to read at least one monograph each week and provide written and oral presentations on the readings.
-Prerequisite: Instructor permission required
+Prerequisite: Instructor permission.